I am the Photographer for you if…

 Each of my packages offers you a guaranteed minimum number of edited photos.
 This is the absolute lowest number you receive, however I edit as many as it takes to tell the complete story of your wedding day; all at no additional charge for what is often between 50 and 150 extra photos.
 Factors like how many wedding guests there are, activities on the day and time allowed for capturing all aspects of your day affect this number- basically, the more there is to capture and the more time I’m afforded to, the more images you will receive.

 As is industry standard, wedding packages do not include traveling fees for weddings outside of Middelburg, Mpumalanga.
 My traveling fee is based on AA rates and is charged at R4.50/km, excluding toll fees.
-Due to safety concerns and depending on how rural your venue is, I do also ask for accommodation for myself and assistant for weddings 80km and further from Middelburg.
+Due to safety concerns and depending on how rural your venue is, I do also ask for accommodation for myself and second shooter for weddings 80km and further from Middelburg.

 In order to reserve my services for your wedding day I ask for a non-refundable booking fee of 30% of your package total with a completed wedding photography contract, all of which is industry standard both within South Africa and internationally.
 The balance of your wedding package is payable in flexible installments or as a lump-sum 21 days before your wedding date.